Co-developing a framework for deploying local climate-aligned financing plans

 Partners

-A collaborative working group made up of pilot local authorities, at the municipal level, as well as associations of elected representatives (France Urbaine, Intercommunalités de France, Association des Maires et Présidents d’intercommunalités de France) will spearhead this initiative.
+A working group co-led by I4CE and Bordeaux Métropole has been set up with pilot partner local authorities, primarily from the municipal level, along with associations of local authorities (France Urbaine, Intercommunalités de France, Association des Maires and Présidents d’intercommunalités de France).

-Experts (environmental associations, networks of local authorities, ministries, researchers) will also be involved to enrich the dialogue and provide insights.
+Experts (environmental associations, networks of local authorities, ministries, researchers) are also involved.

 Calendar